-Join us in 2019 at the Trowbridge Civic Centre, Wiltshire, we enjoyed more fun, laughter, catching up with friends, making new friends and celebrating Southern Africa for making us who we are.
+In 2019 we celebrated at the Trowbridge Civic Centre, Wiltshire.
+As always there was fun, laughter, catching up with friends, making new friends and sharing our culture with our friends and families.

 But, why stop at a market?
-So, we have expanded to celebrate Southern African writers in our hugely successful blog and the Celebrate Southern African podcast is now available on iTunes, Spotify, RadioPublic and Stitcher.
+So, we have expanded to celebrate Southern African writers in our hugely successful blog and the Celebrate Southern African podcast is now available on iTunes, Spotify, RadioPublic , Stitcher and CastBox.

 We are so proud to bring so many Southern Africans together in so many different format – this is who we are, and for us it is all about ubuntu!